-L’Etivaz is a strong, hard mountain cheese made using unpasteurised milk from cows that graze on the lush green Swiss mountain pastures between May and October.
+L’Etivaz (lay-tee-VAH) is a strong, hard mountain cheese made using unpasteurised milk from cows that graze on the lush green Swiss mountain pastures between May and October.
 Like Gruyère, The canton of Vaud in the Swiss Alps is home to the picturesque hamlet of L’Etivaz.
-Each wheel has its own uniqueness with bold and fruity flavours that come from the botanical diversity of the mountain pasture, reflected in the raw milk.
-The cheese is made large copper cauldrons, over a wood fire, resulting in an ivory colour, a slight smokiness and a slightly softer texture than traditional Gruyère.
+Each wheel expresses unique bold and fruity flavours which reflects the botanical diversity of the mountain pasture.
+The cheese is made large copper cauldrons over a wood fire, resulting in an ivory colour, a light smokiness and a slightly softer texture than traditional Gruyère.

 A little history about L'Etivaz